wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 # Upgrading the multi-tenant node

-These instructions describe the steps to upgrade the multi-tenant node 3.6 up to 4.0.
+These instructions describe the steps to upgrade the multi-tenant node 3.6 or lower up to 4.0.

 ## Step 1: Upgrade Wallarm multi-tenant node